USS Argus (1803): Blockade of Tripoli

-Argus arrived at Tripoli in company with Constitution and Enterprise on 19 June 1804, but left the blockade late in the month to join a neutral ship at Syracuse, Sicily, and escort her back to Tripoli with supplies for the captive officers and crew of the frigate USS Philadelphia which had been taken by the Tripolitans after she had run aground on an uncharted reef off Tripoli in October 1803.
+Her boats captured a small sloop loaded with earthenware anchored close to the Tripoli coast on 30 April 1804.
+Argus arrived off Tripoli in company with Constitution and Enterprise.
+On 31 May she captured Ketch "Virgine Del Rosario" leaving Tripoli.
+She left the blockade late in the month of June to join a neutral ship at Syracuse, Sicily, and escort her back to Tripoli with supplies for the captive officers and crew of the frigate USS Philadelphia which had been taken by the Tripolitans after she had run aground on an uncharted reef off Tripoli in October 1803.

 Argus resumed her blockade duties on 7 July 1804.
 At that point, Preble began preparations for a shore bombardment.
 Heavy weather, however, postponed the action until early August.
 On 3 August 1804, the squadron moved in to provide long-range support for the gunboats and mortar boats actually engaged in the bombardment.
 The bombardment was considerably less damaging to the defensive works protecting Tripoli than hoped for, though the American gunboat crews boarded and carried several of the Tripolitan vessels sent out to engage them.
 The squadron conducted another ineffectual bombardment of Tripoli on 7 August 1804.
 Two days later, Commodore Preble embarked in Argus to reconnoiter Tripoli harbor.
 During that mission, Tripolitan shore batteries fired upon Argus, and she was struck below the waterline by a single shot.
 Fortunately for her, the shot did not pass all the way through her hull, and she remained on station off Tripoli.

 On 28 August 1804, the squadron conducted a third bombardment of the defenses of Tripoli in which its guns inflicted severe damage.
 A week later, on the night of 4 September 1804, Argus was among the ships that escorted the ill-fated fire ship USS Intrepid to the entrance of Tripoli harbor.
 When Intrepid blew up prematurely, killing her entire crew, Argus remained there to pick up survivors, but none had appeared by sunrise when she returned to her blockade station.
+On 12 September she captured Greek polaca St. Michael attempting to run the blockade into Tripoli.
+On 26 November 1804 she arrived at Alexandria, Egypt carrying U. S. government agents whose mission was to make contact with the former Bashaw of Tripoli to get him to lead an expedition to take Derna and Benghazi.
+On 19 February 1805 she departed Alexandria for Syracuse, Sicily.
+She arrived in the Gulf of Bomba, nation of Tripoli, on 17 April with supplies for the expedition advancing on Derna.
+On 22 April 1805 she captured an Ottoman flagged 30 ton lateen vessel off the Gulf of Bomba that was carrying contraband goods, including gunpowder, to Benghazi.